obelix74/damage/README.md

 * It won't update your original RAW files unless you ask for it
 * It is not standards compliant with `XMP` and that support will not be added
+* This is not a polished product.
+It is a collection of scripts and a Javascript library.
+You have to run scripts by hand and open the JS in a browser

 # Required libraries